 The Welsh variety of seaweed is usually found with other sea vegetables, but this type packs five grams per serving – or about 25% – which translates to 500 milligrams.
 That means your morning omelet with seaweed will provide you with 50% of your daily allowance without you even realizing it (4).

 Seaweeds also contain vitamin A and calcium; they have a high concentration of iodine-supplying minerals as well as significant amounts of magnesium, copper, iron and zinc (4).

 Brewer’s yeast is a terrific source of taurine.
-It also contains selenium and zinc, which are minerals that have been linked to improved thyroid function in humans as well as animal studies (8).
+It also contains selenium and zinc, which are minerals that have been linked to a protective effect on the adrenal gland in animal studies (8).
 Brewer’s yeast can be found near the spices section in most grocery stores or you can buy it online if your store doesn’t carry it.

 You should look for brewer’s yeasts that have potassium on them; this will ensure they’re fresh enough to consume without any risk of spoilage from harmful bacteria such as salmonella (1).
 You’ll know you’ve got quality when you see an expiration date listed somewhere around six months out (depending on the type).